 If you wish you can preserve the apple juice for more extended periods.
 Though many people claim that homemade pasteurized apple juice can keep up to 1-2 years, it is applicable for commercial purposes.

 It would be best if you did not store the juice for longer periods.
 Homemade Pasteurized juice is a shelf-stable juice that is sorted out to store for two-three months.
-It is stored in a way that the fluid should not be kept in the refrigerator if stay unopen.
+It is stored in a way that the fluid should not be kept in the refrigerator if stays unopen.

 But when you open the can or sealed box of pasteurized liquid, you should preserve the juice in the fridge.
-Thus, keep the opened pasteurized juice in the refrigerator to prevent it from fermenting and retains the longevity of the juice.
+Thus, keep the opened pasteurized juice in the refrigerator to prevent it from fermenting and retains its longevity of the juice.

 How to pasteurize apple juice